hannesdatta/course-dprep/content/docs/modules/week3/tutorial/tutorial-inclass.md

 Structure of today's sessions
 ========================================================

-- Tutorial (recorded)
-  - Organizational stuff (e.g., teams complete on Canvas?)
-  - In-class part of this tutorial (selected issues)
+- In-class part of GitHub tutorial
+  - matters because you will manage your project on GitHub
-- Coaching session (we will change rooms)
+- Coaching session
-  - Setup repository, ensure repository syncs to your computers
+  - Setup repository, sync to your computers
-  - Create branches, change files and make pull requests
+  - Know the Git workflow: branches, commits, pull requests (PRs)
-  - Converge on RQ
+  - Converge on RQ for project
 - After class
-  - Please go through the entire tutorial on the [dprep site](https://dprep.hannesdatta.com/docs/modules/week2/tutorial/version-control.html).
+  - Please go through the entire tutorial on the [dprep site](https://dprep.hannesdatta.com/docs/modules/week3/tutorial/version-control.html).
   - Review shell/command line/terminal commands

+Feel you want to be challenged more?
+====

+- Flip through my deck
+- find the klaaropdracht ("assignment for when you're already ready with processing all of my material") at the end (today: designing your GitHub profile page)

 Introduction to GitHub
 ========================================================